Be Alert, Be Aware & Be Involved

 Helpful Steps to Keep Your Neighborhood Safe

 Join with us in making our city a safer place to live, work, and raise our families by taking the following steps around your home to eliminate crimes of opportunity:

 - Get to know your neighbors.
 At a minimum, be familiar with and know those who live close by and watch out for each other.

 - Keep outside lights on all night.
 Energy efficient light bulbs can be purchased at the hardware or grocery store and allow you to keep your lights on all night without a noticeable increase in cost.

 - Keep garage doors and other exterior doors closed when not in use.
 Let you neighbors know when their garage door is left open - even in the middle of the night.

 - Watch for suspicious people, cars, or activity in your neighborhood.
 You know your neighborhood best.
 If something or someone is out of place, or you see any suspicious activity, contact the police.
 Do not wait to determine if a crime has been committed - let the police make that determination.
-If it is suspicious, but if it is not an emergency, you can call Police dispatch at 801-298-6000, but always dial 9-1-1 for any emergency.
+If it is suspicious but not an emergency, you can call Police dispatch at 801-298-6000.
+Always dial 9-1-1 for any emergency.